Sengboa5/pancakeswap-sniper-bot-free/README.md

 ## HOW TO RUN
 1. set up your config.py to with this explanation :
 ----------------------------------------------------------
 - walletAddress = "Your_wallet"                     #Your Wall address From trustwallet or another wallet.
+How to Export an Account Private Key https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key
 - private_key = "Wallet_private_key" #Wallet private_key

 - spend = "0xbb4cdb9cbd36b01bd1cbaebf2de08d9173bc095c"  # WBNB OR OTHER contract for buy the token